 2. The Payment Terms

 There are two ways to charge a VA.
-Either per hourly rate or it can be per project, it depends on your business capability.
+Either per hourly rate or project, it depends on your business capability.

 As the VA provides services for your business, in return, it is your task to pay the agreed payment terms.
 In the VA contract, be sure to state the following specifications such as: